wjabrac/agent-mono/README.md

 export POLICY_ENGINE_ENABLED=true
 ```

+Risky tools run in a sandboxed subprocess on POSIX systems.
+Set `ALLOW_UNSAFE_SANDBOX=1` to bypass isolation and execute them directly.
-On Windows and other non-POSIX platforms the sandbox is disabled by default.
+On non-POSIX platforms the sandbox is otherwise unavailable.
-Set `ALLOW_UNSAFE_SANDBOX=1` to run risky tools without isolation.

 See [docs/quickstart.md](docs/quickstart.md) for more examples.